idream-build/idream/README.md

 When it's all packaged, `pip3 install idream` should be enough to get idream on your path.
 Crawl the docs with `idream --help`.

+If you want to develop locally, initialize the virtualenv with `./scripts/develop.sh`.
+You can try out demo builds with `./scripts/demo.sh`, and lint and test with other scripts.

 ## Design